szilard/benchm-ml/README.md

 ![plot-time](2-rf/x-plot-time.png)
 ![plot-auc](2-rf/x-plot-auc.png)

-The [R](2-rf/1.R) implementation is slow and inefficient in memory use (100x the size of the dataset).
+The [R](2-rf/1.R) implementation is slow and inefficient in memory use.
 It cannot cope by default with a large number of categories, therefore the data had to be one-hot encoded.
 The implementation uses 1 processor core, but with 2 lines of extra code it is easy to build the trees in parallel using all the cores and combine them at the end.